-Surface and subsurface contamination resulted from the underground nuclear test at Rulison.
+Surface and subsurface contamination resulted from the underground nuclear test at the Rulison site.
 The surface contamination was excavated and removed in 1996, and CDPHE approved closure of the surface with no further actions in 1998 (CDPHE 1998).
-Subsurface contamination remains in the detonation zone at a depth of 8425 ft near the R-E emplacement well, which includes the former cavity, collapse chimney, and fractured rock surrounding the former cavity.
-The detonation zone is contaminated by residual radioactive material, with the high-melting-point radionuclides trapped in the solidified melt rock (often referred to as melt glass due to its glassy texture) at the bottom of the former cavity.
+Subsurface contamination remains in the detonation zone at a depth of 8425 ft near the R-E well, which includes the former cavity, collapse chimney, and fractured rock surrounding the former cavity.
+The detonation zone is contaminated by residual radioactive material, with high-melting-point radionuclides trapped in the solidified melt rock (often referred to as melt glass due to its glassy texture) at the bottom of the former cavity.
 The radionuclides incorporated in the melt rock can only be released to groundwater very slowly through dissolution of the melt rock (e.g., as described by Tompson et al. [1999] and Pawloski et al. [2001]).
-Though dissolution of radionuclides from melt rock can represent a long-term source of subsurface contamination, dissolved-phase transport of radionuclides away from the detonation zone would be insignificant.
-Liquid movement in the formation is severely limited by its low permeability (only a few microdarcies), and the presence of gas in the pores makes the relative permeability of liquids even less.
-Due to these factors, radionuclides in the solidified melt rock are essentially immobile.
+Furthermore, liquid movement is severely limited by the low permeability of the formation (only a few microdarcies) along with the presence of gas in pore spaces greatly reducing the relative permeability of the liquids.
+Therefore, although dissolution of radionuclides from melt rock could represent a long-term source of subsurface contamination, dissolved-phase transport of radionuclides away from the detonation zone would be insignificant because radionuclides in the solidified melt rock are essentially immobile.